PrincetonUniversity/multi_gpu_training/README.md

 ### Authorship

 This guide was created by Mengzhou Xia, Alexander Wettig and Jonathan Halverson.
-Members of Princeton Research Computing made contributions to this work.
+Members of Princeton Research Computing made contributions to this material.